usdot-jpo-ode/jpo-asn-pojos/generate-test-data/README.md

 ## asn1c Converters

-This directory contains three converters created with the [VLM asn1c](https://github.com/vlm/asn1c) compiler (using the [usdot fork](https://github.com/usdot-fhwa-stol/usdot-asn1c) of the [mouse07410 fork](https://github.com/mouse07410/asn1c)).
+This directory contains several converters created with the [VLM asn1c](https://github.com/vlm/asn1c) compiler (using the [usdot fork](https://github.com/usdot-fhwa-stol/usdot-asn1c) of the [mouse07410 fork](https://github.com/mouse07410/asn1c)).
 These are command line tools that work in WSL/Ubuntu.

 ### converter-junktest

+The generated converter example compiled with the `vlm_master` branch of the usdot fork [usdot fork](https://github.com/usdot-fhwa-stol/usdot-asn1c).

 Compiled with the "JUNKTEST" flag that allows generating random data.
 Uses the `asn_random_fill` api function.
 It was compiled with the -no-gen-JER and -no-gen-UPER,